Table of Contents

-Option 2: It may be necessary to temporarily drain at the blister site to prevent blood from accumulating.
+Option 2: To prevent blood from accumulating, it may be necessary to temporarily drain at the blister site.

 Option 4: In cases of hematomas on the ears, the ears may be bandaged to prevent further slapping against the head, and your dog may have to wear an Elizabethan collar to prevent further damage.